DarqueWarrior/MyDaprDemos/DevOps/README.md

 Running in cloud
 ![codespace secrets](../.images/RunWorkflow.png)

-When running locally against Redis you can use the Redis Visual Studio Code extension installed in the Codespace to see the state being stored there.

 When you are done with the demo you can clean up the cloud resources by running the _cleanUp.ps1_ script using the following commands: